Paediatric First Aid Training Course Overview

 In Module two, we explore the best ways to take control of an incident where a child has been hurt and expand the importance of being able to assess the severity in moments.
 This opens up to details of how to effectively communicate with a young casualty and get the information you need under the worst of circumstances.
 The importance of scene cleaning and post-accident hygiene is also covered.

-In Module Three, we look at the way CPR can be applied to two sets of distinctive age groups, that of children and infants.
+In This Module, we look at the way CPR can be applied to two sets of distinctive age groups, that of children and infants.
 The module shows how to check for responsiveness and breathing difficulties in patients, and exactly what methods should be applied in each situation.
 We also examine the uses of an AED and what role it can play in the resuscitation of a child.